-- Place some water in a pot and bring to a roaring boil.
+- Place some water into a saucepan and bring to a roaring boil.

-- Gently add eggs to a steamer basket and carefully place on top of the pot of boiling water.
+- Gently add eggs to a steamer basket and carefully place on top of the saucepan of boiling water.

 - Cover and reduce heat to a medium boil and cook eggs until they’ve hard boiled.

 - Once eggs are cooked, place them in a large bowl of ice water to stop the cooking process.